 BY SOREN ELSAY

-Soren Elsay is a Vancouver-based professional landscaper.
+Soren Elsay has worked as a professional landscaper.
 He is an aspiring writer with a bachelor of arts from the University of British Columbia.